-Extinctions across the world prove many species cannot cope with the rapid rate of climate change we are now experiencing.119
+Extinctions across the world prove many species cannot cope with the rapid rate of climate change we are now experiencing.121

-The waters off Australia's south-east coast have warmed at almost four times the global average, with profound impact.120 Further north, 99 per cent of green turtle hatchlings in the Great Barrier Reef are now born female because the sand temperature where they lay their eggs is too hot for male eggs to incubate.121 At 34°C, the eggs won't hatch at all.
-Green turtles are one of at least 9000 species that depend on the Great Barrier Reef for their survival,122 yet the reef itself is struggling to survive due to climate impacts and is now experiencing its seventh mass bleaching.123
+The waters off Australia's south-east coast have warmed at almost four times the global average, with profound impact.122 Further north, 99 per cent of green turtle hatchlings in the Great Barrier Reef are now born female because the sand temperature where they lay their eggs is too hot for male eggs to incubate.123 At 34°C, the eggs won't hatch at all.
+Green turtles are one of at least 9000 species that depend on the Great Barrier Reef for their survival,124 yet the reef itself is struggling to survive due to climate impacts and has now experienced its sixth mass bleaching.125

 Interconnected food chains mean weather events in one ecosystem affect biodiversity in another.
-For example, prolonged drought in northern NSW and southern Queensland decimated bogong moth numbers in 2017 by stunting the grass on which their larvae feed.
-124 Further south in the Australian Alps of Victoria, the mountain pygmy possum now faces extinction because the bogong moth is its main food source.
-125 Climate change is already affecting nature's ability to provide for the breadth of species that call our planet home.
+For example, prolonged drought in northern NSW and southern Queensland decimated bogong moth numbers in 2017 by stunting the grass on which their larvae feed.126 Further south in the Australian Alps of Victoria, the mountain pygmy possum now faces extinction because the bogong moth is its main food source.127 Climate change is already affecting nature's ability to provide for the breadth of species that call our planet home.